jkao1/bunga/README.md

 # calendar-wu
 Why is the font so blurry? :(
 ## Bugs
+- duplicate events from input file do not work

 ## Features
 - displays days within any given month and year in a grid